laimeiyip/da3018Project/doc/report.md

 ### Introduction

 The purpose of this report is to document the work done to provide some statistical information about the set of DNA segments (also known as contigs) connected as a *undirected* graph where the segments (contigs from now on) are vertices.
 If two contigs have significant overlaps between them, they are connected to each other and in the graph, there exists an edge between them.
-For a given contig $i$, the number of contigs connected to it defines its degree.
+For a given contig _i_, the number of contigs connected to it defines its degree.
 Further, a component is made up of a chain of contigs connected to one another.
 In this report, the reader will find
  - degree distribution
  - number of components
  - component size distribution.